-Commercial Insurance Services
+Commercial Insurance Services in SLC UT

 Business or Commercial auto insurance is needed to protect your business in the case of an auto accident.
-Generally, your commercial liability policy does not cover the business vehicles.
+Generally, your commercial liability policy does not cover business vehicles.

 You need this protection if:

-Most States require the business to purchase liability insurance for bodily injury and property damage that occurs from an auto accident.
+Most states require the business to purchase liability insurance for bodily injury and property damage that occurs from an auto accident.

 There are many risks involved when owning and operating a business.
 One simple loss can force a business to shut their doors if they are not properly protected.
 It is our job to provide protection for the exposures a business faces and a way to continue operating after a loss.

 General Liability is a coverage that most businesses must carry to protect their business.
-Commercial general liability insurance coverage protects you, your business and your employees from claims involving bodily injury or property damage.
+Commercial general liability insurance coverage protects you, your business, and your employees from claims involving bodily injury or property damage.

 A few examples of General Liability claims are :